 Why you should choose Donahue Heating and Air Conditioning

 Purchasing a new furnace, air conditioner or heat pump setup is a major decision - ranking just behind paying for your home, your cars and your children's college education.
-You want it done right, and we are a local Lakewood contractor who will do just that.
+You want it done right, and we are a local Long Beach contractor who will do just that.
 From design to installation, we guarantee your system and your satisfaction with our company.
 We look forward to enhancing the quality of your indoor comfort control.

 The heating, ventilation and air conditioning contractor selected to inspect, upgrade or install an air conditioning system is as critical to the system's successful operation as the equipment itself.